-Traveling around Tunisia is convenient, comfortable, and relatively economical and you will need an eVisa to travel Tunisia.
-Public transport in Tunisia is well-organized, frequent, and cheap and there are other options such as domestic flights, car rental, and taking taxis.
+Traveling around Tunisia is convenient, comfortable, and relatively economical.
+Public transport in Tunisia is well-organized, frequent, and cheap, and there are other travel options such as domestic flights, car rental, and taxis.

-However you choose to travel you can enjoy breathtaking views of the Atlas Mountains, over 800 miles of coastline, and the mystifying Sahara Desert.
-This guide will explain the various options available to you including the pros and cons of each mode of transport and how you can access them.
+However you choose to travel, you can enjoy breathtaking views of the Atlas Mountains, over 800 miles of coastline, and the vast Sahara Desert.
+This guide will explain the various options available to you including the pros and cons of each mode of transport in Tunisia and how you can access them.

-There are 3 classes of cars: classe confort, first class, and second class but some express trains only contain one class of cars.
-Upgrades are worth it as the difference is price is quite small.
+There are 3 classes of cars: classe confort, first class, and second class, although some express trains only contain one class of cars.
+Upgrades are worth it as the difference in price is quite small.
 Most trains have air conditioning and are very comfortable.

 - Tunis-Gabes: This is the main north-south train line which runs via Sousse and Sfax.
-A branch line goes to hammamet and Nabuel on Cap Bon.
+A branch line goes to Hammamet and Nabeul on Cap Bon.

-- Lezard Rouge (Red Lizard): The historic train is a must-see for all train enthusiasts.
+- Lezard Rouge (Red Lizard): This historic train is a must-see for all railway enthusiasts.
 The restored trains date back to 1911 and the route offers spectacular views of Selja Gorge.

 - TGM suburban line: Connects central Tunis with the beachside suburbs of La Goulette, Carthage, Sidi Bou Saïd and La Marsa.
 The trip only takes between 15 and 50 minutes depending on the destination.